Find synonyms Find exact match

 In the single dose protocol (table 2), Day 1 is the day that MTX is administered [1,32].
 The dose used is 50 mg per square meter of body surface area (BSA) .
 BSA may be calculated based upon height and weight on the day of treatment using the formula BSA = square root ((cm X kg)/3600) or a BSA calculator (calculator 1).
 Protocols vary slightly; choice of protocol depends on provider preference.

 After Day 7, hCG testing is repeated weekly.
 On Day 14, if there is a <15 percent hCG decline from Days 7 to 14, a third dose of MTX 50 mg/m2 IM is given.
 If there is a ≥15 percent hCG decline from Days 7 to 14, check hCG weekly until the level is undetectable (this level varies by laboratory).
 The hCG concentration usually declines to less than 15 mIU/mL by 35 days post-injection, but may take as long as 109 days [13,38].
 If the hCG does not decline to zero, a new pregnancy should be excluded; if the hCG is rising, a transvaginal ultrasound should be performed.
 Alternatively, some patients have a slow clearance of serum hCG.
 In our practice, if three weekly values are similar past 35 days after the last injection, we give an additional dose of MTX (50 mg/m2).
 This typically accelerates the decline of serum hCG.
 The risk of gestational trophoblastic disease is low.
 The causes and evaluation of a persistent low serum hCG are discussed separately.
-(See "Human chorionic gonadotropin testing", section on 'Causes and evaluation of persistent low levels of HCG'.)
+(See "Human chorionic gonadotropin: Testing in pregnancy and gestational trophoblastic disease and causes of low persistent levels", section on 'Causes and evaluation of persistent low levels of hCG'.)

 We give a maximum of three doses of MTX.
 If the hCG falls <15 percent between weekly measurements after a third dose, we perform a laparoscopic salpingostomy or salpingectomy.
 (See "Surgical treatment of ectopic pregnancy and prognosis for subsequent fertility".)